-With the number of health-conscious consumers on the rise, soaring popularity of low-proof beverages like the Spritz, and millennials imbibing less than previous generations, bars and bartenders are upping their zero-proof cocktail game.
+With the number of health-conscious consumers on the rise, soaring popularity of low-proof beverages like the Spritz, and more people participating in Dry January than ever before, bars and bartenders are upping their zero-proof cocktail game.

 The new zero-proof cocktails are as thoughtfully made as their boozy brethren.
 According to Kristine Sorrano, head bartender at Añejo in New York City, the non-alcoholic drink trend forces bartenders to think creatively.
 It’s all about making “a memorable and inclusive drinking experience for guests, even for those who choose to abstain from alcohol,” she says.

-“Spirit-free is empowering,” Julia Momose, partner at the newly opened Kumiko in Chicago, says.
+“Spirit-free is empowering,” Julia Momosé, partner at Kumiko in Chicago, says.
 “It denotes a choice, not a compromise.”